ngdeconf/ng-de.org/speakers/eliran-eliassy/index.md

 ---
 layout: section
-title: Eliran Eliassy - NG-DE 2022 - Angular Conference - 2022 in Berlin
+title: Eliran Eliassy - NG-DE 2024 - Angular Conference - 2024 in Bonn
 description: >
   NG-DE is a conference organised for the community, by the community.
   We create an open, diverse and welcoming conference with fantastic speakers and a warm and friendly environment.